thomasgalliker/NCrontab.Scheduler/README.md

     cronExpression: CrontabSchedule.Parse("0 0 1 1 *"),
     action: ct => { Console.WriteLine($"{DateTime.Now:O} -> Task runs on Januar 1 every year"); });
 ```

+A task is identified by its Id or its Name.
+The Id is a Guid which can be user-defined.
+If it's not set, a rand Guid is used.
+The Name property is optional and will remain unset if it's not set.
+The Name property is used in log messages, if the appropriate option is enabled.

+Tasks can be added to the scheduler either before or after the scheduler has been started.

 A very helpful resource for creating cron expression is https://crontab.guru.

 ### Starting and Stopping